christophstrasen/WorldObserver/docs/guides/lifecycle.md

 ### 2.1 Renew the lease

 Interest declarations are leases and can expire.
 If they expire, WO may reduce or stop probing and your observation stream may go quiet.
+No lease usually means WO does no probing/listening work for that area/type, so streams can be silent even if you subscribed.

 Default lease time is **10 minutes**.